Hello and welcome back for the next blog on insolvency topics from Purnells.

 To explain the options it might be useful to consider an illustrative case study.
 Let’s say that the name of your company is Myco Ltd and that your supplier who has obtained a CCJ against Myco Ltd for £35,000 is called Supplier Ltd. The options open to Supplier Ltd to enforce the CCJ against your company are as follows:

 - Alternatively a Garnishee Order (Third Party Debt Order) can be issued, via the Court, by Supplier Limited against one of Myco Limited’s customers!
 For instance if an entirely innocent customer of Myco Ltd owed £40,000 to Myco Ltd then Supplier Limited’s Garnishee Court Order could be sent to that customer of Myco Ltd - and that customer would have to pay Supplier Ltd the £35,000 direct.
-(This would require intimate knowledge of MyCo Ltd's dealings however and would be hard for Supplier Ltd to actually know, unless they knew the customer) More information on this option can be found here.
+(This would require intimate knowledge of MyCo Ltd's dealings however and would be hard for Supplier Ltd to actually know, unless they knew the customer) More information on this option can be found by following the link.

 - The directors of Supplier Ltd might, as a further option, obtain an Order of the Court to have the Director of MyCo Ltd examined in Court.
 This is known as an Oral Examination.
 The purpose of an Oral Examination is to determine what properties or other assets are owned by Myco Ltd. Once Supplier Ltd knows what assets Myco Limited owns then Supplier Ltd can better decide which one of the above types of enforcement action is most likely to bear fruit.